wbolster/emacs-evil-colemak-basics/README.rst

 Credits
 =======

-These rebindings were inspired by a similar configuration for Vim and other software by James Pike, available from https://github.com/ohjames/colemak
+These bindings were inspired by a similar configuration for Vim and other software by James Pike, available from https://github.com/ohjames/colemak